juliosong/blog/_posts/2019-08-31-category-theory-notes-7.md

 {% include figure image_path="/assets/images/metaphor.jpg" alt="The cover of the book Metaphors We Live By" caption="The cover of Lakoff &amp; Johnson's monograph [_Metaphors We Live By_](https://books.google.co.uk/books?id=m8Sp5m9vZcwC&source=gbs_book_other_versions) (source: [Wikipedia](https://commons.wikimedia.org/wiki/File:Metaphors_We_Live_By_book_cover.jpg))" %}

 Due to their unpredictable meanings, idioms require extra efforts in language acquisition.
 Sadly, unlike language textbooks, mathematical textbooks rarely specify which phrases are idiomatic, let alone explicitly explain their meanings.
-This is not ideal, because it means that **readers can only grasp idiomatic terms through experience, which total beginners don't have any of.**
+This is not ideal, because it means that **readers can only grasp idiomatic terms through experience, which total beginners don't have any.**

 What's worse, a large number of math learners aren't native speakers of English, who might have difficulty in understanding even everyday English idioms, let alone scholarly ones.
-Therefore, I generally object to the coinage or standardization of idiomatic terms in academic contexts, especially when the relevant phrases can also be understood literally (though falsely).
+Therefore, I generally object to the coinage or standardization of idiomatic terms in academic contexts, especially when the relevant phrases can also be understood literally (that is, falsely).

 **To avoid unnecessary linguistic barriers, academic terms should be maximally compositional.**
 {: .text-center .notice}